Shade of Darkness: Synopsis

 The burial site of the ceremonial dagger and Luo Xiang's family is disturbed by a couple burying their dead dog and later unearthed due to heavy rains that flood the area.
 This results in the dagger moved from the specialized ghost seal and being discovered along with the skeletons of Luo Xiang, his wife, and son.
 The disturbance enables Luo Xiang and his wife to return to recruit Chen Jia-bo for their revenge.

 Finding some closure after Xiao-wei, Jia-bo begins a relationship with Ye Hui (Fiona Leung).
 Ye Hui is the daughter of one of the murderers, who became a tramp and abandoned his family out of remorse for the death of the Luo family, though, he is later killed by the ghost of Luo Xiang's wife.
 When her mother (Lily Li) remarried, Ye Hui took her stepfather's surname and in doing so became hidden from Luo Xiang's quest for revenge.
 Chen Tao starts losing his family one by one to freak accidents set up by Luo Xiang while the relationship between him and Chen Jia-bo become strained.
 Furthermore, when the skeleton of Xiang's son is examined and shows similar structure to Jia-bo's skeletal X-ray scans, Chen Tao begins acting erratically to the point that he murdered some of his former associates, including one of the neighbors that had helped him kill the Luo family.
 The ghost specialist is called on again and another banishing ceremony is performed after Chen-To recovers the skeletons of Luo Xiang and his wife.
 Luo Xiang's skeleton is cast into the fire, forcing the ghost into the afterlife.
 Chen Jia-bo interrupts the ceremony, though, and the spirit of Luo Xiang's wife takes possession of him after specialist accidentally wounds him that some blood falls onto her bones.
-Luo Xiang's wife learns of both Ye Hui's identity and attempts to force Jia-bo to avenge her by killing Ye Hui and Chen Tao.
-In order to avoid this, Jia-bo takes his own life by throwing himself into a fire after a confrontation with Chen Tao.
+Luo Xiang's wife learns of both Ye Hui's identity and attempts to possess Jia-bo to avenge her by killing Ye Hui and Chen Tao.
+Barely sparing both Ye Hui and Chen To despite being possessed, Jia-bo takes his own life by throwing himself into a fire, forcing the spirit of Luo Xiang's wife into the afterlife as well.
 Chen Tao, having lost everyone and everything, survives the wrath of the ghosts only to be killed and robbed in the same manner that he inflicted on the Luo Family.
-One day, Ye Hui visits Jia-bo's grave and when she leaves, she sees the spirits of Jia-bo and Xiao-Wei together before smiling, knowing that she can move onward.
+One day, Ye Hui visits Jia-bo's grave and when she leaves, she sees the spirits of Jia-bo and Xiao-Wei together before smiling, finding some sense of peace.